 A governance group, The Occupational Violence Incident Review Group (OVIRG), has been established within NSWA to ensure BWCs are being lawfully utilised by Paramedics during the trial.
 This group will review incidents of confirmed occupational violence as well as conducting “random dip samples” of video footage on a monthly basis.

 Why is NSW Ambulance using Body Worn Cameras?

 NSW Ambulance Paramedics are facing regular abuse, verbal threats and physical assault whilst performing their duties.
-Currently 10 Paramedics are, on average, physically assaulted every week.
+Currently 10 Paramedics are, on average, assaulted every week with about half of those being physical assaults.
 NSW Ambulance will continue to roll-out and maintain initiatives to keep its workforce safe from occupational violence.
 Body Worn Cameras are the latest of these initiatives being introduced to protect our employees.

 Whilst typically used by Police Forces around the globe to enhance the collection of evidence, Paramedics will be using the technology to deter would-be perpetrators of occupational violence and collect evidence against individuals who commit these crimes.
 Footage that captures individuals abusing, threatening or physically assaulting Paramedics will be given to NSW Police for the purposes of prosecution.

 Where is the pilot program taking place and for how long?